gahlshemy/gahlshemy.github.io/docs/index.md

 I am currently the president of UCSB's Association for Women in Math and last year's co-president of UCSB's Regents Scholars Association.
 I also work as a CLAS mathematics tutor, a position I've been looking forward to since stepping foot on UCSB's campus.
 Beyond math, I greatly enjoy debate, playing soccer, reading, going on runs, skiing, hiking, thrifting, speaking Hebrew and French, and walking around big cities.

 Feel free to check out the [blog](https://gahlshemy.github.io/blog) and some [course notes](https://gahlshemy.github.io/coursenotes) I'm currently working on.
-Also do not hesitate to [reach out](mailto:gahlshemy@ucsb.edu) to me at any time if you have suggestions for study or just want to chat :-P
+Also do not hesitate to [reach out](mailto:gahlshemy@ucsb.edu) to me at any time if you have suggestions for study or just to chat :-P

 *Papers*